JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/octave_higher_half_index_spectrum.png", "octave_higher_half_index_spectrum.png" %}

 You can hear that the octave-higher version has similar timbre and the partials are correctly spaced, yet their amplitudes look a little bit different.
 That is because we have not changed the modulation amplitude.
-If we set $A_M=1600$, we get the following sound.
+If we set $A_M=1600$ (twice the original value), we get the following sound.

 {% render 'embed-audio.html', src: "/assets/wav/posts/synthesis/2025-03-01-fm-synthesis/octave_higher.flac" %}